 First, plan it.
-Think of the translation process of your software, what are the weaknesses in your current solution and how you can improve it?
+Think of the translation process of your software, what are the weaknesses in your current solution, and how can you improve it?
 Who will be responsible for the translations, and at what stage of development?
-How the whole process should look like?
+What the whole process should look like?

 We prepared 3 tips that should help you in keeping the translation process on track.